luresun/luri_dictionary/README.md

 To use this dictianry in GoldDict dictinary app:
-Copy glassory.dsl to ~/.golddict/dictionaries/ (or wherever you keep dict files) GoldDict will index it automatically when it starts, or do Edit → Rescan Files
+Copy glassory.dsl to ~/.golddict/dictionaries/ (or wherever you keep dict files) GoldDict will index it automatically when it starts, or do Edit → Rescan Files and To use this dictianry in MDict app in iOS use glassory.mdx (setting → Preference → External library path)

 # Luri (SLB) Alphabet to IPA Mapping